ingramleedy/Airport_Restaurants/README.md

 downloaded while without Internet connectivity.

-* A future version may add an additional *Profile* page with pictures, addresses, and links to Google Maps (for when you do have Internet connectivity).
+* A future version may add an additional *Profile* page with pictures, addresses, and links to Google Maps for pictures, reviews, and menus (for when you do have Internet connectivity).

 ## ForeFlight Feature Request